-All submissions will be judged on originality, relevance, and correctness.
+All submissions will be judged on originality, relevance, correctness, and clarity.
 The USENIX Security Symposium, like most conferences and journals, requires that papers not be submitted simultaneously to another conference or publication and that submitted papers not be previously published elsewhere, or subsequently published within 12 months of acceptance at the Symposium.
+Any paper found to be in violation of these rules will be rejected without review.
 (We may share information about submissions with the program chairs of other conferences considering papers during the review period.)
 Papers accompanied by non-disclosure agreement forms will not be considered.
-All submissions are treated as confidential, both as a matter of policy and in accord with the U.S. Copyright Act of 1976.
+All submissions are treated as confidential, both as a matter of policy and in accordance with the U.S. Copyright Act of 1976.

-Authors will be notified of acceptance by March 31, 2004.
-The camera-ready final paper due date is May 18, 2004.
+Authors will be notified of acceptance by April 4, 2005.
+The camera-ready final paper due date is May 12, 2005.
 Each accepted submission may be assigned a member of the program committee to act as its shepherd through the preparation of the final paper.
 The assigned member will act as a conduit for feedback from the committee to the authors.

-Specific questions about submissions may be sent via email to the program chair at sec04chair@usenix.org.
+Specific questions about submissions may be sent via email to the program chair at sec05chair@usenix.org.